sorengranfeldt/mre/README.md

 By creating an XML document using a text or XML editor, FIM administrators are able to build, change or remove provisioning and deprovisioning [rules] in FIM without recompiling.
 Basically, MRE enables codeless provisioning in FIM and acts as a replacement or a supplement for Synchronization Rules (SR's) in FIM.

-To learn more, please see [documentation].
+To learn more, please see Wiki.

 Enjoy,
 _Søren Granfeldt_